nathan-gs/nathan-gs.github.com/_posts/2024-01-06-ha-map-card-a-new-and-alternative-leaflet-based-map.md

 <img src="/assets/post/2024/01/06/ha-map-card-a-new-and-alternative-leaflet-based-map/ha-map-card-pm25.png" alt="custom:map-card with a WMS layer" width="100%" />.

+### A second more advanced example: multiple TileLayer overlays

+In [Home Assistant: Map Card, displaying Weather and Other Tile Layers](/2024/02/25/ha-map-card-displaying-weather-and-other-tilelayers/) another scenario is described.

 ## Conclusion

 Unlock the full potential of geospatial inside Home Assistant with the [ha-map-card](https://github.com/nathan-gs/ha-map-card)'s advanced features, customizability, and support for WMS layers.